css-tweaks/anilist-css-tweaks/README.md

 4. Better margins.

 ## 🐦 Recommendations & Bug Reports
-If you have any suggestions, requests or bugs you can do so via [twitter](https://twitter.com/Matewoo_).
+If you have any suggestions, requests or bugs you can message me via [twitter](https://twitter.com/Matewoo_) or directly through the issues.